rustyswift/ddtestcase-helper/docs/index.md

 According to wiki: https://en.wikipedia.org/wiki/Dependency_injection

-This means that the property wrapper with and the ServiceResolver are not actually related to DI pattern, but they are *injectors*!
+This means that the property wrapper with and the ServiceResolver are not actually related to DI pattern, but are *injectors*!
 However, following the quote above client should not be aware of *injectors*.
 Since we keep **@Resolved** inside client's code, we violating the one more pattern.
-Moreover, if we go deeper to the property wrapper implementation we will realize that all possible dependencies are *Optionals*!
-Not only our *clients* aware of injectors but they're dealing with dishonest *injectors*, which can fail somewhere in the future...
+Moreover, if we go deeper to the property wrapper implementation we will realize that all dependencies are *Optionals*!
+Not only our *clients* aware of injectors but they're dealing with optional dependecies, which will lead to crashes in production...

 ## Solution